 And I just want to leave with this … Too many times I see people eating bad food because “someone made it with love” and “love makes it all good” … Well I am here to tell you, food made with Love is truly home cooked food made by that person with wholesome ingredients and good thoughts!
 If it is anything other, DO NOT EAT IT.

-Costco food is not cooking with Love!
+Pre-prepared Grocery Store food is not cooking with Love!

 Below is a tapping session I frequently do (not from The Tapping Solution), on The Tapping Solution site they have tapping meditations especially for dealing with food and cravings.